A7medM0sta/multi-lang-sentiment-analysis/README.md

     1: 'NEG'
 }
 ```
--This results in a balanced dataset with the following label distribution:
+This results in a balanced dataset with the following label distribution:

--NEG: 52,164 reviews
+NEG: 52,164 reviews
--POS: 53,899 reviews
+POS: 53,899 reviews

--This dataset is structured and stored using the CustomDataset class.
+This dataset is structured and stored using the CustomDataset class.

 ## LABR Dataset Processing